muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text_Lax.md

 should parse as an artifact of the first, but not every artifact of the first would parse as an artifact of either of the latter 2.

+Note that while some versions of the JSON spec allow more file encoding options, MUON Plain Text Lax maintains the MUON Plain Text (strict) restriction to UTF-8 as the only allowed option, which is also in keeping with other versions of the JSON spec as well as many JSON implementations.

 The prescribed standard *syntax predicate* of a **Syntax** signature for a MUON Plain Text Lax artifact is `Muldis_Object_Notation_Plain_Text_Lax`.